elevy99927/k8s/helm/README.md

 A **package manager** is a tool that automates installing, upgrading, configuring, and removing software applications.
 In traditional software, package managers like `apt` (Ubuntu), `yum` (RHEL), or `npm` (Node.js) simplify managing software dependencies and updates.

-**In Kubernetes:**
-A package manager helps you manage complex Kubernetes applications by grouping multiple resource manifests and templates together, making installation and upgrades easy and repeatable.
+**In Kubernetes:** A package manager helps you manage complex Kubernetes applications by grouping multiple resource manifests and templates together, making installation and upgrades easy and repeatable.

 ---

 ## 2. Why Helm?

-**Helm** is the de-facto package manager for Kubernetes.
+**Helm** is the de‑facto package manager for Kubernetes.
 It solves several challenges in Kubernetes deployments:

 * **Template Reuse:** Parameterize YAML with variables.
 * **Consistency:** Avoid manual YAML editing for each environment.